smithjd/sql-pet/docs/00-basic-concepts.md

 You run R from RStudio to set up Docker, launch PostgreSQL inside it and then send queries directly to PostgreSQL from R. (We provide more details about our sandbox environment in the chapter on [mapping your environment](#chapter_appendix-sandbox-environment).

+## Your OS

+Your chair, your keyboard, and your OS.  ( No issues :-)

+Lots of possible glitches.

 ## R

 We assume a general familiarity with R and RStudio.

 This book is [Tidyverse-oriented](https://www.tidyverse.org), so we assume familiarity with the pipe operator, tidy data[@Wickham2014], lazy evaluation, and techniques for tidying data[@Wickham2018].

+Use `dplyr` on regular tibbles.  reading the pipe operator as "and then".

+Packages involved

+* dplyr
+* DBI
+* your flavor of dbms

 ## Docker